PerfectFit-project/virtual-coach-main/README.md

 ## Architecture design
 Take a look at the design [here](docs/design.md).
-A represetnation of the interactions among the components in a conversation flow can be found [here](docs/swimlane.jpg).
+A representaion of the interactions among the components in a conversation flow can be found [here](docs/swimlane.jpg).

 ## Setting up an account in the NiceDay alpha app
 1. Download the NiceDay alpha version on your phone.